The Bite-Sized Marketing Strategy Therapists in Canada Need

 Making it sustainable

-The easiest way to keep up with micro-content is to batch it.
-Record a few short videos in one sitting, or draft several carousel captions in one afternoon.
-Repurpose what you already have: a blog post can become three Reels, a Reel can become a carousel, and so on.
+The easiest way to stay consistent is to batch.
+Record a few short videos in one sitting, or draft several carousel captions in an afternoon.
+Repurpose what you already have: a blog post can become three Reels, a Reel can become a carousel, and a client-friendly handout can become a short post.

-This isn’t about creating something brand-new every time.
-It’s about sharing what you already know in formats that are easier for people to engage with.
+The goal isn’t to reinvent the wheel every time.
+It’s about sharing the knowledge you already have in formats that are easy for people to engage with.

 The bigger picture

-Micro-content isn’t about going viral or becoming a social media personality, but it is about showing up regularly, in approachable ways, so people can start to feel familiar with you.
-Familiarity builds trust, and trust is often what helps someone decide to reach out for support.
+You don't have to go viral or become a social media personality for this to work.
+It’s just about showing up regularly, in approachable ways, so people start to feel familiar with you.
+Familiarity builds trust, and trust is often what encourages someone to finally reach out for support.

 Another helpful strategy?
-Spend some time in therapist communities online.
-Follow other Canadian therapists, join professional Facebook groups, or keep an eye on mental health conversations on Instagram, TikTok, or LinkedIn.
-Notice what types of posts are getting views, comments, or saves.
-You don’t need to copy anyone, but paying attention to trends and engagement can spark ideas for your own content and show you what resonates with clients right now!
+Spend a little time in therapist communities online.
+Follow Canadian therapists, join professional Facebook groups, or pay attention to mental health conversations on Instagram, TikTok, and LinkedIn.
+Notice what types of posts are getting saved, shared, or commented on.
+You don’t need to copy anyone, but these insights can spark ideas for your own content and show you what resonates with clients right now.

-Micro-content is small by design, but over time it has a big impact.
-By sharing thoughtful, consistent posts, you make it easier for potential clients to connect with your work and see what it might feel like to sit across from you in session.
+Micro-content is small by design, but it has a big impact over time.
+By sharing thoughtful, consistent posts, you make it easier for potential clients to connect with you and get a sense of what it might feel like to sit across from you in session.